ZcashFoundation/zebra/README.md

 Some of Zebra's tests download Zcash blocks, so they might be unreliable depending on your network connection.
 You can set `ZEBRA_SKIP_NETWORK_TESTS=1` to skip the network tests.

+Zebra may be unreliable on Testnet, and under less-than-perfect network conditions.
+See our [roadmap](#future-work) for details.

 ## Known Issues

 There are a few bugs in Zebra that we're still working on fixing: